mayflower/docker-ls/README.md

  * `--interactive-password(-i)` Read the password from an interactive prompt.
  * `--level <depth> (-l)` The `repositories` and `tags` subcommands support this option for recursive output.
 Depths 0 (default) and 1 are supported.
-Please note the recursing means more API requests and may be slow.
+Please note recursion means more API requests and may be slow.
  * `--json (-j)` Switch output format from YAML to JSON.
  * `--template (-t)` Use a named golang template from the configuration for output (see below)
  * `--template-source` Use the specified template for output (see below)